ComparativeGenomicsToolkit/RetroFinder/docs/README_AboutRetroFinderV2.txt

 input mRNAs are from another source).
 NOTE: not all GenBank mRNAs have a CDS defined and some will be wrong.

-ucscRetroCount - contains the parent gene symbol with >1 retrogene and the count of the number of retrogenes for that parent gene, ordered by count in ascending order.
+ucscRetroCount - contains the parent gene symbol for parents with >1 retrogene and the count of the number of retrogenes for that parent gene and their average score, ordered by count in ascending order.
+NOTE: this is not required for the track, Robert asked for this table to be created.

 ucscRetroExpressed - genePred format of retrogenes with evidence of expression that do not overlap annotated multi-exonic genes and have no evidence of